 Retail cannabis uses are subject to the same parking ratio requirement as other retail establishments in the City (four spaces per 1,000 square feet of gross floor area).
-Based on this ratio, the proposed 2,340-square-foot facility would be required to provide nine onsite parking spaces.
-The subject property includes an existing surface parking lot with 14 parking spaces, which exceeds the City's parking requirement by five spaces.
-The site has one existing ingress/egress access driveway from East 17th Street.
+Based on this ratio, the total parking required for the 11,274-square-foot building is 45 parking spaces.
+The subject property identified below in Image 1, and bounded by a yellow dashed rectangle, has 33 parking spaces that are included with the existing 278 total parking spaces shared with the adjacent properties (properties included in the shared parking agreement are identified in Image 1 with a red dashed boundary) to the north and south.
+The aforementioned properties have maintained a recorded reciprocal agreement since 1968 to share parking and ingress/egress.